software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 git pull
 ```

-Then, switch to your branch and merge the main branch into it:
+Then, switch to your branch and merge the main branch to it:

 ```bash
 git checkout <name-of-my-branch>